Jean Conan Doyle: Literary estate

 Using a loan from the Royal Bank of Scotland (RBS), in 1970 Princess Nina bought the estate and established Baskervilles Investments Ltd. in the Isle of Man.
 Eventually, the princess fell dramatically behind on the loan, and the RBS ended up with the rights to Sir Arthur Conan Doyle's works.
-The bank then sold the rights to Lady Etelka Duncan whose former son-in-law, Sheldon Reynolds, produced two series of Sherlock Holmes adaptations, in the 1950s and the 1990s.
+The bank then sold the rights to Lady Etelka Duncan whose former son-in-law, Sheldon Reynolds, produced two series of Sherlock Holmes adaptations in the 1950s and 1990s.
 His ex-wife, Lady Duncan's daughter, administered the Sir Arthur Conan Doyle Literary Estate until November 2014.

 Conan Doyle Estate Ltd., a privately owned UK company formed in 2005, claims that Dame Jean regained some of the US rights following the passage of the Copyright Act of 1976, although all works of Arthur Conan Doyle's published after 1 November 1925 remain with the Sir Arthur Conan Doyle Literary Estate, which sued the Executors of the Dame Jean Conan Doyle Estate for infringement of copyright.
-When Warner Brothers made Sherlock Holmes, released in 2009, the studio was granted a license in 2006 by the Arthur Conan Doyle Literary Estate and ended up signing a "Covenant not to Sue" a year later with Conan Doyle Estate Ltd.
+When Warner Brothers made Sherlock Holmes, released in 2009, the studio was granted a licence in 2006 by the Sir Arthur Conan Doyle Literary Estate and ended up signing a "Covenant not to Sue" a year later with Conan Doyle Estate Ltd.

+Death

 At her death at age 84, Dame Jean's will stipulated that any remaining copyrights she owned were to be transferred to the Royal National Institute for the Blind.
 According to a 1990 interview, Dame Jean's eyesight was poor from an early age.
 The National Institute for the Blind sold the rights back to the Conan Doyle heirs.
 (As of 2015 there were eight surviving Conan Doyle heirs.
 None is a direct descendant, as neither Jean nor her brothers had any children.)

-On her death her cremated ashes were interred with those of her husband and his first wife in the churchyard of All Saints Church in Minstead in Hampshire.
+On her death her cremated ashes were interred with those of her husband and his first wife in the churchyard of All Saints Church at Minstead in the New Forest, near to where her parents had been reinterred in 1955, their remains having been transferred from the grounds of their home in Crowborough.